NebuPookins/Send-More-Money/README.md

 There's a popular puzzle on the internet called "SEND + MORE = MONEY".
 The idea is that each letter represents some decimal digit, and to solve the puzzle, you have to figure out which digit each letter represents.
-For example, you might suspect that S represents 1, E represents 2, N represens 3, D represents 4, M represents 5, O represents 6, R represents 7 and Y represents 8, but if you perform the substitution, you'll get 1234 + 5672 = 56327, which is false, and so this is not the correct solution to the puzzle.
+For example, you might suspect that S represents 1, E represents 2, N represents 3, D represents 4, M represents 5, O represents 6, R represents 7 and Y represents 8, but if you perform the substitution, you'll get 1234 + 5672 = 56328, which is false, and so this is not the correct solution to the puzzle.
 (If you want to see the correct solution, you can google for "SEND MORE MONEY".)